munimn/NafisAhmed-Portfolio/README.md

 My Projects of both Data Science and Computer are shown below.
-The link for the github repos are given.
+The link for the github repos are given.(Click the Project name)

 ## Computer Science Project
 ### [Project 1: The Famous Wordle Game in JavaFX](https://github.com/munimn/wordlegamejavafx)